Makktu/BabelFlow/README.md

 ## Running BabelFlow

-Simply run:
 ```bash
 python chatgpt2_gui.py
 ```

 On first run, the application will automatically download the GPT-2 model (approximately 500MB).
-This is a one-time process.
+This is a one-time thing.

 ## Usage

-1. Enter your prompt in the input box
+1. Enter a prompt in the input box
 2. Click "Generate" to create text
-3. The generated text will appear in the output area and be saved to `output_gpt2.txt`
+3. The generated text will appear in the output area and be auto-saved to `output_gpt2.txt`
 4. Use the "Clear" button to reset the output display

 ## Why BabelFlow?
 For Lovers of Experimental Literature, That's Why...

-BabelFlow serves as a digital descendant of various experimental writing techniques, from the Dadaist cut-up method to James Joyce's stream-of-consciousness masterpiece "Finnegans Wake."
-Like these predecessors, it explores the boundaries between meaning and chaos, structure and fluidity.
+BabelFlow serves as a digital descendant of various experimental writing techniques, from the Dadaist cut-up method to James Joyce's masterpiece "Finnegans Wake".
+Like these predecessors, it generates text that explores the boundaries between meaning and chaos, structure and fluidity.

 BabelFlow's neural networks create text that often hovers in a fascinating space between coherence and abstraction.
 It can generate:

 - Stream-of-consciousness narratives reminiscent of Joyce or Virginia Woolf
-- Found poetry that emerges from seemingly random combinations
+- "Found poetry" that emerges from seemingly random combinations
 - Surrealist prose that challenges our expectations of language
 - Linguistic experiments that blur the line between sense and nonsense